Biip.no

-Biip.no is a social networking service based in Norway.
-It is currently offline, with plans to relaunch in December 2020.
+Biip.no was a social networking service based in Norway.

-Users can use the site to send free SMS messages.
+Users could use the site to send free SMS messages.
 As of February 2012, about one million text messages were sent from the site each month.

 History

-The site was founded on June 1, 2005, by Erling Piken Andersen, Bo Myras and Ozan Özerk.
+The site was founded on June 1, 2005, by Erling Løken Andersen, Bo Myrås and Ozan Özerk.

 In 2008, TV 2 and Egmont Group acquired a majority stake for NOK 76 million.